 - Students paid must be eligible to participate in Title IV financial aid programs

 Much of the funding is automatically disbursed to eligible students, but eligibility for students who did not file FAFSAs cannot yet be verified.
 We anticipate USDOE will release an option for these students to self-certify eligibility.
 However, affected students may elect to complete a 2019-2020 FAFSA at www.fafsa.gov so eligibility can be determined.
 For more information regarding filing a FAFSA, go to https://www.volstate.edu/financialaid/apply.

 Any disbursed emergency grant funds will be released to students by either refund check or direct deposit, depending on the method the student has setup with the college.
 A payment is not necessarily a reflection of a student’s current student account balance, as these funds are disbursed directly to a student no matter if a current balance is owed to the institution.

 Students determined eligible for HEERF payments will receive a confirmation email from the institution.
+A copy of the email template may be reviewed here.
 Please direct all questions to BusinessOffice@volstate.edu

 |Total amount of HEERF aid available for payments to students:||$2,344,543.00|

 |Total amount of HEERF aid paid to eligible students:||$1,901,435.24|